vanya-vasya/website-4-bird/PAYMENT_REDIRECT_INVESTIGATION.md

 **Problem**:
 The user reports being redirected to `/dashboard` instead of `/payment/success`.
 This indicates **one of two scenarios**:

-#### Scenario A: Networx Dashboard Configuration Override
+#### Scenario A: Secure-Processor Dashboard Configuration Override
 **Likelihood**: ⚠️ **HIGH**

-Networx payment gateway providers typically allow merchants to configure return URLs in their merchant dashboard/portal.
+Secure-Processor payment gateway providers typically allow merchants to configure return URLs in their merchant dashboard/portal.
 This configuration **overrides** the return_url sent in API requests.

 **What to check**:
-1. Log into Networx merchant dashboard at: https://merchant.networxpay.com
+1. Log into Secure-Processor merchant dashboard at: https://merchant.secure-processorpay.com
 2. Navigate to: **Settings** → **API Configuration** → **Hosted Payment Page**
 3. Look for fields like:
    - "Success Return URL"